Harry Del Rios: Total Nonstop Action Wrestling (2002)

 Harry Del Rios competed on NWA:TNA's first-ever broadcast on June 19, 2002.
 He wrestled as Del Rios (essentially a rip-off of Scott Steiner and his "Big Poppa Pump" character), but was not used by TNA after the initial broadcast.

-Later career (2003-2012)
+Later career (2003–2012)

 In 2003, Rios made a short lived comeback as Shock.
 He teamed up with wrestler Awe ("British Storm" Ian Harrison).
 The team would wrestle primarily in Memphis Wrestling.
+He retired from wrestling in 2005.

 In the December 2006 issue of WWE Magazine, there is a short interview with Harry Del Rios concerning the Phantasio character.
 Del Rios claims that the idea originated as a combination of the Ultimate Warrior and the Legion of Doom gimmicks.
 He also hinted at a possible return of the Phantasio persona.

 On June 2, 2012 Del Rios revived The Phantasio character at Pro Wrestling Syndicate in a winning effort against Simon Dean in Rahway, NJ.